indigotech/taq-github-bot/src/data/local/github/tracks-node/track-6/steps/step-1.md

 }
 ```

-2. The response: you can return either the created user or only a success message.
+2. **The response**: you can return either the created user or only a success message.
 3. The first thing your mutation should do after called is checking user authentication.
 Check the `Authorization` header: the client must have sent a JWT token and it should be a valid one.
 It's important to check if:
     + It **is** a JWT token
     + It has all the payload data you designed earlier